Five dancers with animal masks wait their turn to perform at a tsechu in Bhutan.

 Cynthia

 Cynthia began “Behind the Scenes Adventures” to share with others the traditional textiles and festivals of far-flung countries.
-The intricacies of design and color of the Bhutanese weaving tradition amaze her.
+The intricacies of design and color of the Bhutanese weaving techniques amaze her.
 She’s been going to Bhutan with Sonam as the guide and Tej as driver for many years, but the King of Bhutan closed the country from March 2020 until late-2022.
-This will be the first trip back in over two years!
+This will be her first trip back in over three years!

 Check Trip Availability